Probabilistic Entanglement Distillation: Error Exponents via Postselected Quantum Hypothesis Testing Against Separable States: Introduction

 A complementary line of research considers probabilistic (postselected) transformation protocols, where one allows a non-unit success probability in exchange for improved transformation accuracy.
 Probabilistic state transformations have been investigated in general resource theories \cite{regula2022probabilistic,regula2022tight,regula2023overcoming,lami2024rever}.
-In particular, Regula addressed general methods to characterize the transformations of quantums states with the aid of probabilistic protocols, there the author also presented the trade-off between the success probability and the errors of the transformations between two states \cite{regula2022probabilistic,regula2022tight},and subsequent work provided exact asymptotic characterizations of probabilistic transformation limitations \cite{regula2023overcoming}.
-Nevertheless, an explicit analytic characterization of the error exponent for probabilistic entanglement distillation under approximately non-entangling and approximately dually non-entangling operation models has, to the best of our knowledge, remained open.
+In particular, Regula addressed general methods to characterize the transformations of quantums states with the aid of probabilistic protocols, there the author also presented the trade-off between the success probability and the errors of the transformations between two states \cite{regula2022probabilistic,regula2022tight}, and subsequent work provided exact asymptotic characterizations of probabilistic transformation limitations \cite{regula2023overcoming}.
+Nevertheless, to the best of our knowledge, an explicit analytic characterization of the error exponent for probabilistic entanglement distillation with zero rate under approximately non-entangling and approximately dually non-entangling operation models has remained open.
 The goal of this paper is to fill this gap by providing an information-theoretic exponent characterization for postselected entanglement distillation (and related cost quantities) under these approximately non-entangling frameworks.

-We summarize the operational tasks studied in this work and their information-theoretic characterizations in Table \ref{ee}.
+We consider probabilistic entanglement manipulation under instruments that have limited entangling power.
+Following the approximate nonentangling models, an instrument $\mathcal{E}=\{\mathcal{E}_i\}$ is $\delta$-approximately nonentangling if, for every separable input $\sigma$, each subchannel output $\mathcal{E}_i(\sigma)$ remains within entanglement budget $\delta$ as quantified by the Hilbert projective metric to the separable set; additionally, $\delta$-approximately dually nonentangling instruments impose a dual (cone-preserving) constraint.

+For distillation, given blocklength $n$ and target maximally entangled state $\Psi_{m_n}$, we allow postselection on an instrument outcome $i$, and require the postselected state $\frac{\mathcal{E}_i(\rho^{\otimes n})}{\mathrm{ tr}\mathcal{E}_i(\rho^{\otimes n})}$ to achieve fidelity at least $1-\epsilon_n$ with $\Psi_{m_n}.$ The performance metric is the optimal asymptotic error exponent $-\frac{1}{n}\log\epsilon_n$, optimized over all feasible instruments and postselected outcomes, and further optimized in the limit $n\rightarrow\infty$.
+Our main results show that these operational error exponents admit exact information-theoretic characterizations in terms of reversed postselected hypothesis testing against the separable set.
+In particular, under $\delta$-approximately nonentangling instruments, the distillation error exponent equals the regularization of reversed postselected-testing quantity defined via the Hilbert projective metric; under $\delta$-approximately dually nonentangling instruments, the exponent equals the corresponding quantity with measurements restricted to be separable $(\mathbb{SEP}). $